akka/akka-persistence-r2dbc/docs/src/main/paradox/cleanup.md

 * Delete events before snapshot for one or many persistence ids
 * Delete events before a timestamp

+@@@ warning

+When running an operation with `EventSourcedCleanup` that deletes all events for a persistence id, the actor with that persistence id must not be running!
+If the actor is restarted it would in that case be recovered to the wrong state since the stored events have been deleted.
+Delete events before snapshot can still be used while the actor is running.

+@@@

 The cleanup tool can be combined with the @ref[query plugin](./query.md) which has a query to get all persistence ids.

 Java